23 Fall Festivals, Fairs, Carnivals and Celebrations for NYC Kids September 2013

 Wyckoff Farmhouse Museum, 5816 Clarendon Road near East 58th Street

 Celebrate Brooklyn's farming history at this historic institution dedicated to early life in NYC.
-Enjoy live music, puppet shows, food cooked in a fire pit, freshly pressed apple cider and old-time crafts and games.
+Enjoy live music, pony rides, food cooked in a fire pit, cider pressing, and old-time crafts and games.

 Queens County Fair – Floral Park